sagemath/sagewiki_to_gh-2022-10-10/dayscambridge2/sprints.md

   * Implementing computation of overconvergent modular symbols.
   * Using an implementation of overconvergent modular symbols to implement the Stark-Heegner point algorithm.

-People: ''Matthew Greenberg'', Cameron Frank, Kiran Kedlaya, Robert Pollack, Avner Ash, David Roe, Jay Pottharst
+People: ''Matthew Greenberg'', Cameron Frank, Kiran Kedlaya, Robert Pollack, Avner Ash, David Roe, Jay Pottharst, Thomas Barnet-Lamb

 == Compute the higher Heegner point y_5 on the curve 389a provably correctly  ==